Say Cheese! Taking a Look at Passport Photo Requirements

 As much as you may want to look thinner or more attractive in your new passport, you can’t digitally alter the photo.
 You can’t use any retouching, nor can you crop your face out of another photo to give it a white background.

 In a similar vein, your photo needs to be from the past six months.
-The only altering that is acceptable is to crop the photo to the required size and to remove red-eye.
+The only acceptable altering is to crop the photo to the required size and remove the red-eye.

 The Finished Product